Jack Michaels: Edmonton Oilers

 The Edmonton Oilers of the NHL had an open play-by-play position in the summer of 2010, which Michaels did not take seriously at the time.
 He had previously unsuccessfully applied for the position with the Florida Panthers and New York Islanders, and was doubtful an American would be hired by a Canadian team, based on tradition and issues with immigration.
-He recounts making the sudden decision to apply while driving to the airport for a family vacation, which led him to turn around and mail in a rushed application.
+He recounts making the sudden decision to apply while driving to the airport for a family vacation, which led him to turn around and mail in a rushed application that included a DVD of his call from the 2009 Kelly Cup Final.
 He flew to Edmonton for an interview a month later, and was offered a position a week and a half later, while on vacation in Hawaii.
 Michaels later described himself as "one of the few people who can say I got my dream job in the dream location, with a week in Hawaii to celebrate".
 He later attributed the success of his application to a positive recommendation from a former Alaska Aces player that lived next to a member of the Oilers' hiring committee, and his inclusion of NBC national ice hockey announcer Mike Emrick on his reference list.
-In the press release announcing Michaels' hiring, Emrick stated he first met Michaels in 2005, and was "immediately struck by the quality of his call", adding that "there is no question [Michaels] is 100% NHL ready".
+In the press release announcing Michaels's hiring, Emrick stated he first met Michaels in 2005, and was "immediately struck by the quality of his call", adding that "there is no question [Michaels] is 100% NHL ready".

 The Edmonton Oilers officially announced Michaels as their new radio play-by-play announcer on August 24, 2010.
 According to the Oilers, he was the only American play-by-play announcer for a Canadian team at the time.
 Michaels would announce all Oilers games on 630 CHED, alongside colour commentator Bob Stauffer, beginning in the 2010–11 season.
 Outgoing play-by-play announcer of 37 years, Rod Phillips, would return for 10 "Rod's Classics" games that season, before officially retiring on March 29, 2011.
 Michaels has said that he did not seek to "replace [...] or stack up to" Phillips, instead feeling free to retain and develop his own announcing style.

 In December 2013, Michaels made his NHL television debut on Sportsnet as a fill-in for Oilers television announcer Kevin Quinn.
 His second TV appearance was for a Los Angeles Kings home broadcast in April 2017, as one of a series of fill-in announcers for Bob Miller, who had experienced health problems and was due to retire at the end of the season.